-The effects of migration on the within and between inequality are nearly offsetting ($q{sw} + q{sb} \approx 0$).
+The effects of migration on the within and between inequality are nearly offsetting ( $\theta{sw} + \theta{sb} \approx 0$ ).
 Overall, the static "within and between" decomposition underestimates the contribution of increased within inequality because it fails to take into account the influence of change in population shares.
-For the entire period, the change in within inequality each accounts for 52% of the increase in total inequality, compared to 44% in the simple "within and between" decomposition.
+For the entire period, the change in within inequality accounts for 52% of the increase in total inequality, compared to 44% in the simple "within and between" decomposition.

 The pattern varies over time.
 Initially within inequality played a larger role; but in recent years, between inequality contributed more to overall inequality change.
-After controlling for the effects of migration, we find that changes in within inequality were responsible for 63% and 39% of the change in total inequality for the first two sub-periods; and between inequality played a larger role (55%) in the late 1990s.
+After controlling for the effects of urbanization, we find that changes in within inequality were responsible for 67%, 39% and 53% of the change in total inequality for the three sub-periods respectively.
 It is in the late 1990s that the most dramatic increase in inequality occurs.
 The annual increase in aggregate inequality is 0.0202 in the MLD, compared with 0.0045 and 0.049 for the first two sub-periods.